 There is a danger when it comes to picking out an opaque wood finish.
 Cheaper quality products can cause your deck to peel and flake.
 This could mean that you will have to make repairs every year before you apply this finish.

 If you have decided to refurbish your decking boards or decking area with a new paint colour or stain, preparation of the decking is key to obtaining a finish that lasts and gives the wood the protection and longevity you require.
 The first thing is to identify which type of material the decking boards are made from.
-Then you can find out what type of paint, wood stain or varnish was used on the deck boards prior if any.
+Then you can find out what type of decking oil, paint, wood stain or varnish was used on the deck boards prior if any.
 If you are having any trouble determining which coating is on your deck boards please contact our technical team with a picture or two and they will do their best to help you ascertain the coating that has been applied.

 You will then need to strip the decking Owatrol Prepdeck Stripper Cleaner is a product designed to remove semi-transparent stains, grade stamps such as FSC® prints, and other finishes from various types of wood used, for decking such as softwood, hardwood, Ipe, thermowood and pressure treated woods.
 With a working time of 15 – 30 minutes, this product almost instantly rejuvenates your deck boards bringing them back to their original bare wood with the minimum of work.